NASA/JPL CNEOS sky layer

 Recent meteor fireball records

-A short list from the selected NASA/JPL CNEOS records, keeping source time, energy value, map meaning, and source attribution visible.
+A short list from the selected NASA/JPL CNEOS records, keeping source time, reported energy, map meaning, and source attribution visible.

 Loading NASA/JPL CNEOS fireball records.